harveyt/moysetutoring/content/post/alex.md

 would seem a sensible choice, but that has been trotted out so many times that she fears her professor's eyes would glaze over at the very mention of their names.
-She has considered Rosencrantz and Guildenstern, but that seems like a cop-out given they always come as a double-act, and don't add much to the tragedy --- apart from getting themselves killed, of course.
+She has considered Rosencrantz and Guildenstern, but that seems like a cop-out given they always come as a double-act, and don't add much to the tragedy --- apart from getting themselves killed.
 What was Shakespeare's view on treacherous friends?
 Heaven knows.
 At this rate, Alex reckons, she's going to end up with Queen Mab and the brindled cat.
 "Huh.
 That's not a bad idea", she says to herself.
 Well, maybe not.
 Her second problem has been ploughing through shedloads of books and papers to come up with an interesting angle that she can work; this evening she has slogged her way through a veritable tower of material but is still not making progress.
 "Ah, me."
 She says in her best Juliet voice.

 As the closing buzzer sounds, she returns the books to the trolley, shoves her laptop into her bag and makes her way out of the stacks.
-It is raining when she gets outside, and the wind tunnel that is the regular feature of the gap between the library and the Arts Tower swiftly turns her umbrella inside-out.
+It is raining when she gets outside, and the wind tunnel that is the gap between the library and the Arts Tower swiftly turns her umbrella inside-out.
 Alex wrestles it back into shape before stuffing it into her bag with everything else.
 It<span dir="rtl">'</span>s always raining in Sheffield, so no news there - the joke being that if it<span dir="rtl">'</span>s not raining it\'s snowing.
 She puts up the hood of her duffle coat and makes her way across the campus.
 The duffle coat had been her mum's idea: "It will keep you as warm as toast, Alexandra," she had pronounced as Alex tried it on.
 Alex glances at her reflection in the windows of the Co-Op, weighing up whether she looks more like Paddington Bear or a World War II sea dog.
 Paddington wins out.
 But, she has to admit, her mother was right (as ever!) and her trusty duffle keeps out most of what Sheffield's weather throws at her.
-She thinks about catching the bus, but decides to walk to clear her head, and besides, the rain seems to be trailing off.
+She thinks about catching the bus, but decides to walk to clear her head.
+Besides, the rain seems to be trailing off.

 There is little traffic around as Alex dawdles along Clarkehouse Road, chip butty in one hand and paper cup of tea in the other.
 She<span dir="rtl">'</span>s happy to let her mind wander and see if